-At a certain point in the summer, even the most ambitious of home cooks feels like running and hiding at the mention of the word “Preheat.”
-For fans of French food, this can be a particularly exhausting enterprise: the slow-cooking, the broiling, the hours of standing over a hot stove required to make the perfect French feast… or are they?
+There comes a time in the summer when even the most ambitious of home cooks feel like running and hiding at the mention of the word “Preheat.”
+Whether it’s the heat or endless guests or just a novel you want to get back to, you are not alone.
+For fans of French food, this can be a particularly exhausting enterprise: the slow-cooking, the broiling, the hours of standing over a hot stove required to make the perfect French feast…but what if you could bypass the smothering temperatures?
 Here are some tips for turning up the heat on your next family dinner, without having to actually turn up the heat.

 For a flavorful appetizer, you can skip the stove and whip out the food processor for a satisfying snack sure to whet your appetite.
 Two popular Provençal dips are Aioli, the garlicky mayo having its own culinary moment, and Anchoïade, an anchovy-based spread that takes only a few quick pulses before it’s ready for plating.
-Chop up a selection of veggies for the crudité staple known as Le Grand Aioli… and save a few for the anchoïade.
+Chop up a selection of veggies for the crudité and hard boiled eggs and even sometimes seafood, too, for the staple known as Le Grand Aioli… save a few veggies for the anchoïade.
 Looking for something a little cheesier?
 Take whatever cheese ends you have lying around and throw them in the food processor with a little white wine to make Fromage Fort.
 Serve with baguette.

 Summer is the time to celebrate fresh and readily-available seafood.
 But the other great thing about fish?
 It cooks much faster than red meat and poultry, and requires less time on the stove.
 Moules marinières is a great one-pot dish that basically only needs mussels, white wine, garlic, and parsley, though some recipes call for heavy cream and other aromatics.
 Swap the pot for a single pan and you can make Trout Amandine, lightly breaded fish topped with a brown butter almond sauce, which takes about ten minutes to cook in total.
 Serve on a bed of lightly-sautéed asparagus or green beans.